Citizenship

 4. Naturalization

 When it comes to immigration laws, it’s always best to get the advice of an immigration lawyer near you or an immigration law firm like High Swartz.
-Lawyers for immigration can help guide you through the United States Citizenship and Immigration Services (USCIS) process and applications to avoid mistakes.
+Immigration lawyers can help guide you through the United States Citizenship and Immigration Services (USCIS) process and applications to help you avoid mistakes.

 Becoming a U.S. Citizen Through Your Parents

 You can become a U.S. citizen when born outside of the country as long as your parent or parents were U.S. citizens at the time of your birth.
-If only a single parent owns U.S. citizenship, that parent must have been physically present in a state or territory for at least fives year before your birth.
+If only a single parent owns U.S. citizenship, that parent must have been physically present in a state or territory for at least five years before your birth.

 How to Become a U.S. Citizen Through Marriage